ColeRStevens/pvf_data_extraction/README.md

 # PVF Volleyball Extraction

-This program uses the [selenium](https://selenium-python.readthedocs.io/installation.html), [pandas](https://pandas.pydata.org/docs/getting_started/install.html), and [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/#installing-beautiful-soup) python libraries to extract the html and data from the Omaha Supernovas and other teams from the [Pro Volleyball Federation](https://provolleyball.com/) team websites.
+This python script uses the [selenium](https://selenium-python.readthedocs.io/installation.html), [pandas](https://pandas.pydata.org/docs/getting_started/install.html), and [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/#installing-beautiful-soup) python libraries to extract the html and data from the Omaha Supernovas and other teams from the [Pro Volleyball Federation](https://provolleyball.com/) team websites.

 ### Installation and Usage